Jenkins and CloudBees

 CloudBees is home to the original architects of Jenkins.

-Jenkins is the most popular open source automation server, with more than 100,000 active sites, globally, and over 1,000,000 users.
+Jenkins® is the most popular open source automation server, with more than 165,000 active sites, globally, and over 1,650,000 users.
 It was initially developed by Kohsuke Kawaguchi in 2004.
 At the time, Kohsuke was a developer at Sun.
 Kohsuke got tired of breaking builds in his development work and wanted to find a way to know, before committing code to the repository, whether the code was going to work.
-Jenkins took off, spreading throughout Sun and then ultimately amongst the open source Jenkins community, formed around the Jenkins project and led by Kohsuke.
+Jenkins took off, spreading throughout Sun and then ultimately amongst the open source Jenkins community, formed around the Jenkins CI project and led by Kohsuke.

 Today, Jenkins is used in organizations all over the world, from lone developers creating a small project as a hobby, to large enterprises using Jenkins to develop and deliver mission-critical software applications.
 Kohsuke came to CloudBees in 2010 and is CTO.

-Finally, we offer continuous delivery products, powered by Jenkins.
+Finally, we offer the CloudBees Suite, containing CloudBees Core, which is powered by Jenkins.
 However you prefer to work with Jenkins - in the cloud or on-premise - there are several options for utilizing CloudBees solutions to accelerate software delivery.